 Each paternity test report shows the following information:

 The Conclusion states whether the possible father is EXCLUDED or is NOT EXCLUDED as the biological father (see explanations below).
-The data table lists the different DNA markers (or "genetic systems") looked at by scientists to create the CPI and Probability of Paternity.
+The data table lists the different DNA markers (or “genetic systems”) examined by scientists to create the CPI and Probability of Paternity.

 If the Conclusion reads, “is EXCLUDED as the biological father,” this means that he is NOT the father because the data in the table do not support a paternity relationship.
 When a possible father is EXCLUDED as the biological father, the Combined Paternity Index (CPI) is 0 and the Probability of Paternity is 0%.